-- Staffordshire Moorlands does not carry out any gritting at the Grange Country Park.
-This is likely due to the fact that there are few tarmacked surfaces at the park and, the carpark covering and gravel / earth paths provide a level of traction that would be expected in a country park. - The visitor centre is situated well within the country park, having required visitors to have walked at least 100m on foot to reach the centre.
-It is therefore reasonable to expect that the public will be sufficiently aware of the risks of ice and snow on the paths and the need to take care at the centre.
-However, as there is tarmac at the area, there is an increased likelihood that the area will become slippery. - Given the distance from car parks, it is unlikely that grit will be removed from site by individuals for private use. - There are no staff based on site at the visitor centre.
+- Staffordshire Wildlife Trust does not carry out any gritting at the Grange Country Park.
+This is likely due to the fact that there are few tarmacked surfaces at the park and the carpark covering and gravel / earth paths provide a level of traction that would be expected in a country park. - The Visitor Centre is situated well within the country park, having required visitors to have walked at least 100m on foot to reach the Centre.
+It is therefore reasonable to expect that the public will be sufficiently aware of the risks of ice and snow on the paths and the need to take care at the Centre.
+However, as there is tarmac at the area, there is an increased likelihood that the area will become slippery. - Given the distance from car parks, it is unlikely that grit will be removed from site by individuals for private use. - Town Council staff are not based at the Visitor Centre; a private contractor operates the café on behalf of the Town Council.

-Given the lack of staff on site and the public awareness of the state of the site, facilities and instructions for gritting will be provided for the public to grit as needed.
+During times when the café is not open to the public, facilities and instructions for gritting will be provided for the public to grit as needed.